 An important part of web development is in testing.
 A developer could code what they think is a beautiful and functional web application, but once it gets handed over for testing there might be a whole load of unforeseen faults with it.
 That’s why it’s important to have a non-live test environment, where these bugs can be found and fixed before the website goes live to the public.

-‘XAMPP’ is an acronym (or initialism – depending on whether you want to pronounce it as ‘Zamp’ or ‘ExAyEmPeePee’) where:
+‘XAMPP’ is an acronym (or initialism – depending on whether you want to pronounce it as ‘Zamp’ or ‘ExAyEmPeePee’).
+But what exactly does XAMPP stand for?

 X represents ‘Cross-platform’